ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 - Set it to some other value.
 Some machines use the same value for ICMP packets that they

-use for TCP packets, for example either 30 or 60.
+use for IP packets, for example either 30 or 60.

 To determine what each endpoint starts with and replies to, first ping each host from itself.